ballen614/ML_Fraud_Detection/README.md

 ***MISC NOTES:***

-_Once again, we utilized SMOTETomek to balance our data with the goal of assisting the model in making accurate predictions._
+_Once again, we initially utilized SMOTETomek to balance our data with the goal of assisting the model in making accurate predictions.
+After much deliberation, we found our dataset to not be large enough to fully train the model._

 _Programming Language Used: Python._